westondcrewe/continuous-integration/README.md

 it becomes much easier if they all use the same style.

 For example, how to name variables is a common style issue.
-Some programmers use what's called camel case to name variables.
+Some programmers use what's called [camel case](https://en.wikipedia.org/wiki/Camel_case) to name variables:
-For example, `thisVariableIsCamelCase` because the capital letters are the "humps" of the camel.
+`thisVariableIsCamelCase` because the capital letters look like the "humps" of a camel.
-Python, however, is a snake, so python programmers use snake case:
+Python, however, is a snake, so python programmers traditionally use [snake case](https://en.wikipedia.org/wiki/Snake_case):
 `this_variable_is_snake_case` because the underscores are "snakes" connecting the letters.
 It's not technically wrong to use camel case in your python code, but it makes it harder for other programmers to understand your code.